parmatm2003/-Facial-Emotion-Based-Music-Recommendation-System/README.md

 # -Facial-Emotion-Based-Music-Recommendation-System
-SAP-FER (SAP-based Facial Emotion Recognition) is a custom deep learning architecture designed for real-time facial emotion recognition and personalized music recommendation.
+SAP-FER (SAP Facial Emotion Recognition) is a custom deep learning architecture designed for real-time facial emotion recognition and personalized music recommendation.
 The model leverages a Convolutional Neural Network (CNN) structure combined with advanced techniques such as batch normalization and dropout layers, specifically tuned for emotion detection tasks.

 Key Features: